tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 - Samoans

-### Q: What is the name of Niccolôograve; Machiavelli's work that argued effective leaders needed to crush their opponents at all costs?
+### Q: What is the name of Niccolò Machiavelli's work that argued effective leaders needed to crush their opponents at all costs?
 - **Correct Answer:** The Prince
 - The Rape of Lucrece
 - Will to Power